 There are no second shots at first impressions, and your smile can work as a business card.
 No one should feel pressured to change their smiles in any way, and we always like to focus on the health benefits from your orthodontic treatment.

 As people look at your smile, they inevitably wonder if you smile confidently or hide away your smile, tooth coloration, and alignment.
 Today, we’d like to check out how your smile affects someone’s overall impression of you and how orthodontics factors into the equation.
 An examination of your teeth can surprisingly tell so much about your personality, age, diet, and health!

-A set of beautiful pearly whites can indicate social status, hygiene habits, and health conditions.
-An example would be that people associate wealth, care, and good health, with dazzling white Hollywood smile.
+A set of beautiful pearly whites can indicate great hygiene habits and health conditions.
+An example would be that people associate wealth, care, and good health, with a dazzling white Hollywood smile.
 Having a confident smile and white teeth make people look more successful, more employable, and more appealing.

 Your teeth can tell a lot about your identity.
 For example, let’s look at central incisors.
 The shape of your incisors will tell if you are younger or older in age.
 If you have rounded corners and the shape is more rectangular, you are young.
 If your incisors are square and short, then you are older.

-Your lateral incisors indicated your gender.
+Your lateral incisors also have a link to your biological gender.
 If your incisors are more rounded at the end and slightly shorter than the central incisors, this is feminine.
-If your incisors are longer, almost the same length as the central incisors and are more overall square, then this is masculine.
+If your incisors are longer, almost the same length as the central incisors, and are more overall square, then we are talking about masculine teeth.

-Braces will help put you on your path to a great confident smile.
-Nowadays, there are tons of options for adults, too!
-Our Alpharetta Invisalign and braces provider can help you decide what’s right for you.
+Our Alpharetta Invisalign and braces provider will help put you on your path to a great confident smile.
 If you have any questions or concerns please feel free to contact us at Newpark Orthodontics.